COPA Neil J. Armstrong Ab-Initio Scholarship

 The COPA Neil J. Armstrong Ab-Initio Scholarship promotes Canadian pilot development by providing annual scholarships to a student pilot in an ab-initio flight training program.
 Created to honour one of Canada’s foremost aviators, the scholarship has helped many Canadian pilots get their wings.

 COPA’s Neil J. Armstrong Ab-Initio Scholarship provides up to $14,000 toward eligible training costs associated with obtaining a Private Pilot License (PPL).
+(See eligible expenses section below for details)

 Apply for the scholarship